-Richard Heinberg is the author of eleven books, including some of the seminal works on society’s current energy and environmental sustainability crisis:
+Richard Heinberg is the author of twelve books, including some of the seminal works on society’s current energy and environmental sustainability crisis:

 - Afterburn: Society Beyond Fossil Fuels (2015)

 - Snake Oil: How Fracking’s False Promise of Plenty Imperils Our Future (2013)

 - The End of Growth: Adapting the Our New Economic Reality (2011)

 - The Post Carbon Reader: Managing the 21st Century’s Sustainability Crises (2010; co-editor)

 - Blackout: Coal, Climate, and the Last Energy Crisis (2009)

 - Peak Everything: Waking Up to the Century of Declines (2007)

 - The Oil Depletion Protocol: A Plan to Avert Oil Wars, Terrorism & Economic Collapse (2006)

 - Powerdown: Options & Actions for a Post-Carbon World (2004)